7 Tips To Optimize Your Google+ Posts And Increase Engagement

 Why does the image sit ahead of the title?
 Simple, visual marketing is the preferred method especially in a market where time is precious.

-We are seeing larger screens on smartphones and home theatre sets plus social media platforms such as Pinterest, Google+ and Facebook users love web imagery.
+We are seeing larger screens on smartphones and home theater sets plus social media platforms such as Pinterest, Google+ and Facebook users love web imagery.

 Each and every blog post should include one, and in an ideal world each one would be original and geo-tagged especially to you.